 Rachel's creative interests relate directly to her upbringing in proximity to wilderness areas and rural communities in poverty.
 She finds many useful metaphors in the natural world.
-Thematically, her work explores memory and narrative, loss, change, resilience in the face of adversity, landscapes and people in flux, immateriality, and ecological systems.
+Thematically, her work explores memory, narrative, resilience, landscapes and people in flux, and ecological systems.

 As an educator, Rachel is dedicated to working with marginalized communities, fighting for inclusivity, and teaching art, technology, and media tools.
 She currently lives and works in Appalachia, where she is an Assistant Professor of Creative Technologies in the School of Visual Arts at Virginia Tech.